Bruce-Evans/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 # IMPORTANT:
 # To download the files click "1 release" above.
-NOTE: Clicking "Download or Clone" will only download the readme file.
+NOTE: Clicking "Clone OR Download" will only download the readme file.